Comparison

 Trade scopeDirect pairs onlyEntire marketplace

-Trade discoveryManual proposal or basic pair matchingAutomatic discovery across all participants
+Trade discoveryManual proposal or basic pair matchingAutomatic discovery across the marketplace

 Match rate (unique assets)Low -- most proposals go unmatchedSignificantly higher -- coordination unlocks trades bilateral cannot